 Where the data is saved depends on what you enter in the save method and what workspace environments you have set.

-- When the full path, with dataset name, is specified, then this location is where the permanent data will be saved.
+- When the full path, with dataset name, is specified, this location is where the permanent data will be saved.

-- If only a dataset name is specified, then the location of the saved data is determined by the geoprocessing workspace environments.
+- If only a dataset name is specified, the location of the saved data is determined by the geoprocessing workspace environments.

-- If the scratch or the current workspace is set, then the saved data will be saved to the location of the set workspace.
+- If the scratch or the current workspace is set, the saved data will be saved to the location of the set workspace.

-- If both the current workspace and scratch workspace are set, then the saved data will be saved to the current workspace.
+- If both the current workspace and scratch workspace are set, the saved data will be saved to the current workspace.

 - If no workspace is set, an error will be returned.

-Interaction of a Raster object, layer, and dataset
+Raster object, layer, and dataset interaction

 A Raster object references a raster dataset and, if used in a map display, may be associated with a raster layer in the table of contents.
-The relationships between the raster dataset, the Raster object, and the raster layer are maintained in most cases, but it is important to understand these relationships to work productively with Spatial Analyst Map Algebra.
+The relationships between the raster dataset, the Raster object, and the raster layer are maintained in most cases, but it is important to understand these relationships to work productively with Spatial Analyst map algebra.